shivpvtel/Customer-Loan-Account-JAVA/README.md

 * addLoanAccount(LoanAccount account) - adds a loan to the array list of loans for this customer.
 * printMonthlyReport() - prints all the information for all the accounts of this Customer.

-Utilizes the toString() method of the corresponding loan class.
-The output of the printMonthlyReport() method should match the sample output displayed below.
+Utilizes the toString() method of the corresponding loan class The output of the printMonthlyReport() method should match the sample output displayed below.
 Note: make sure your output matches the output below including number of decimal places displayed and $ and % characters.
 Use the following code in your main function to test your classes, just copy and paste it into your main method: